 The Boulevard Today

 The Trees.
 In partnership with the Parks Department, and thanks to donations from the community and to grants, the Conservancy has planted nearly 300 trees and shrubs on the Boulevard in a reforestation project begun in 2003.
 Many of these are nearing the end of their 5-year maintenance period, during which BPC has provided water, pruning and mulch, and these trees are becoming truly established “residents” of the Boulevard.
 If you look closely, you can see that many of the new trees are sponsored by an individual or family and honor a loved one.
 Our focus is now the health and maintenance of the beautiful old trees.
-We have undertaken a major pruning project, to be completed in 2011.
-Eight dead or dying trees are slated for removal by the end of 2011.
-The Conservancy has prepared a guide to trees of the Boulevard, available to all donors.
+We undertook a major pruning project in 2011 and removed dead or dying trees.
+The Conservancy has prepared a guide to trees of the Boulevard.

 Closer to the ground.
 The path running down the median has been improved in places with stone dust, although it is still subject to heavy wear and tear.
 Along the median path walkers and runners can pause to sit on donated benches, of which the Conservancy has installed more than two dozen.
 A garden has been installed and maintained by volunteers since 2004 at the south end of the Boulevard.
 Volunteers, with help from the Parks Department, keep invasive and weedy plants in check along the length of this park.